AnkitNayan83/go-rss-agg/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/AnkitNayan83/go-rss-agg)
 ![GitHub issues](https://img.shields.io/github/issues/AnkitNayan83/go-rss-agg)

-Welcome to our RSS Aggregator project, built with Go!
+Welcome to my RSS Aggregator project, built with Go!
 This tool allows users to create RSS feeds and enables other users to follow those feeds.
 Stay updated with the latest content from your favorite sources hassle-free.

 ## Features

 -   **User-Friendly Interface**: Simple and intuitive interface for creating and managing RSS feeds.
 -   **Customization**: Users can customize their feed subscriptions according to their interests.
 -   **Follow Feeds**: Users can follow feeds created by others and receive updates from their chosen sources.
 -   **Efficient Parsing**: Utilizes efficient parsing techniques to handle large volumes of RSS feed data.
 -   **Security**: Implements security measures to ensure user data privacy and protection.

 ## Installation